CRMH3/crmh3.github.io/dangerous-goods.md

   Category: Class X
   Physical Form: Solid/Liquid/Sludge/Others
   Frequency of Waste Production: One Off
   Estimated Quantity for Disposal: X L/Kg
 - **Proposed Disposal Arrangement**
   To be disposed of by Ecospace Limited.
 - **Declaration**
   This part needs to be signed and stamped by HKSTP.
 Because the digital is usually distorted, a physical stamp can be requested via Brian.

-- Seng the **hard copy** of the EPD132-PART A form to the following address: Environmental Protection Department, Office for Licence and Permit Applications,10/F., Shatin Government Offices, No.1 Sheung Wo Che Road, Shatin, NT
+- Send the **hard copy** of the EPD132-PART A form to the following address: Environmental Protection Department, Office for Licence and Permit Applications,10/F., Shatin Government Offices, No.1 Sheung Wo Che Road, Shatin, NT
 - Wait for HKSTP to reply when license is ready